Prince Harry & His Father, Charles, Look Like Twins In Throwback Footage

 I spotted this beautiful 1957 vintage cover of a @parismatch_magazine whilst visiting our wedding venue in France a couple of years ago – Who does it remind you of!?
 Swipe right to see!
 I think it may have been colourised from a black and white negative but correct me if I’m wrong.
 Was very happy when the lovely people at @chateaurigaud let me keep it!
 Whilst today it’s very much a ‘Modern Monarchy’ it’s these historical reference points that make photographing the Royal family so unique and remind you of the centuries of tradition that remain at their core. #PrinceHarry #RoyalVisitAus #ParisMatch #History #DukeofEdinburgh #modernmonarchy

-Royal photographer, Chris Jackson, stumbled upon the picture of Prince Phillip on a 1957 vintage cover of Paris Match during his honeymoon.
+Royal photographer Chris Jackson stumbled upon the picture of Prince Phillip, a picture which comes from a 1957 vintage cover of Paris Match, during his honeymoon.
 Jackson said that after seeing the image, he realized how much the two royals resembled one another.

-For his 70th birthday, the royal family also posted a video of tender moments between Prince Charles and his parents, Queen Elizabeth and Prince Philip on social media.
+For his 70th birthday, the royal family also posted a video of tender moments between Prince Charles and his parents — Queen Elizabeth and Prince Philip — on social media.

 Wishing His Royal Highness The Prince of Wales a very Happy 70th Birthday. pic.twitter.com/jpjKJpEM4l